kide-vm/kide/README.md

 ### Typed representation

-The fully typed syntax representation and compiler to the Register level is done.
+The fully typed syntax representation and compiler to the Risc level is done.
 It is remodeled after  last years system language, which proved the concept and surprised with speed.